-From Professor to Senior Professor: Promotion from professor to senior professor requires (1) a reaffirmation of a spiritual commitment to developing Spirit-empowered leaders and a testimony of a continuing experience of Spirit-empowerment that includes the ability to pray in the Spirit; (2) a record of continuous improvement in teaching excellence as a Professor for a recommended minimum of four years and participation in the promotion process during a fifth or later year of rank as a Professor with a potential new rank of Senior Professor beginning with the sixth or later year following promotion to Professor; (3) evidence of completion of a doctorate or terminal degree from an accredited institution and an appropriate amount of demonstrated scholarship and professionalism based on college-specific promotion requirements, developed following the previous promotion; and (4) a description of engagement with University and community service, and student academic advisement activities.
+From Professor to Senior Professor: Promotion from professor to senior professor requires (1) a reaffirmation of a spiritual commitment to developing Spirit-empowered leaders and a testimony of a continuing experience of Spirit-empowerment that includes the ability to pray in the Spirit; (2) a record of continuous improvement in teaching excellence as a Professor for a recommended minimum of four years and participation in the promotion process during a fifth or later year of rank as a Professor with a potential new rank of Senior Professor beginning with the sixth or later year following promotion to Professor with a minimum average score of 3.25 in the three required Teaching Excellence domains and evidence of growth in four additional domains; (3) evidence of completion of a doctorate or terminal degree from an accredited institution and an appropriate amount of demonstrated scholarship and professionalism based on college-specific promotion requirements, developed following the previous promotion; and (4) a description of engagement with University and community service, and student academic advisement activities.
 Applicants must meet the promotion criteria to the satisfaction of the college promotion committee, college dean, Provost, President, and the Board of Trustees.